The 10 Most Common Causes of Truck Accidents

 7. Distracted Driving

-Distracted driving is a growing concern for commercial truck drivers.
 In 2020, the Institute for Safer Trucking reported that distracted truck drivers were involved in 248 fatal crashes, leading to 277 fatalities.
 Distracted driving behavior can include texting or talking on the phone while driving, eating or drinking while driving, or even reading while driving.
+Failing to check blind spots before changing lanes due to distraction is a common factor in large truck crashes.

 8. Inexperienced Drivers

-Inexperienced drivers are at a higher risk of being involved in commercial truck accidents.
-According to the Institute for Safer Trucking, younger drivers between the ages of 18-20 were three times more likely to have fatal crashes due to distracted driving.
-Inexperienced drivers may lack the necessary skills and training to handle unexpected situations on the road.
 In the last few years, trucking companies have lost many older and more experienced drivers who have been replaced by drivers who are often new to driving a large truck.
 These drivers can be some of the most dangerous on the road.

 9. Failure to Obey Traffic Laws